 20. Best Short Story with Moral- The tall cunning boy

+This is the 20th short story in our Moral Stories collection.
 Two little boys were playing together.
 One of them saw a nut on the ground.
 Before he could pick it the other boy took it.
 The first boy demanded, “Give me the nut.
 It”s mine.
 I saw it first”.
 The other boy replied in disgust, “It’s mine.
 I took it first”.
 This lead to a quarrel between these two little boys.
-Just then a tall boy who was passing by saw them quarrelling and decided to do something.
+Just then a tall boy who was passing by saw them quarreling and decided to do something.
 Upon seeing the quarrel between the boys, he said, “Give me the nut and I’ll settle your quarrel.”
 He split the nut into two parts.
 After taking out the fruit seed, he gave one half-shell to one boy and the other half-shell to the other.
 He cunningly put the fruit seed into his mouth and said, “This is for settling your quarrel”.

 Moral of the Story: When two people quarrel someone else gains.